 In 2002, when Exchange literally parachuted in, our free intellectual capital expanded exponentially.
 370 Dutch and 265 Kenyan students have participated in the Exchange Programme from 2002 to 2010.
-Exchange sponsored the training of Joyster Ngute Tito, Alex Mwangangi Ngui, Moris Mbula, Lilian Muthama, Chris Mukuva, Rebecca Mwikali, Duncan Munywoki, and Cecilia Mwikali at the certificate and diploma levels in Kenya.
-SASOL sponsored Mathew I. Kitema, Bernard Muendo Ndunda, Mary Maingi, and Mary Mutheu at the same levels.
-Three students, Mutinda Munguti, Ancent Mumina and Peris M. Munyaka, sponsored themselves for postgraduate studies externally.
-The researches and experience of the attached and sponsored students saved SASOL many years of staff research time.
+Exchange sponsored the training of Joyster Ngute Tito, Alex Mwangangi Ngui, Moris Mbula, Lilian Muthama, Chris Mukuva, Rebecca Mwikali, Duncan Munywoki, and Cecilia Mwikali at the certificate and diplomas in Kenya.
+SASOL sponsored Mathew I. Kitema, Bernard Muendo Ndunda, Mary Maingi, and Mary Mutheu at the same level.
+Three students, J. Mutinda Munguti, Ancent Mumina and Peris M. Munyaka sponsored themselves for postgraduate studies externally.
+The researches and experience of the attached and sponsored students saved SASOL years of staff research time.
 They were not only used in operations but also formed a major input into the current Strategic Plan.
 Further, Kenyan student attachments have given us a very large pool from which to identify staff.
 This is a good strategy.
 Keep it.

 Struggling with community organizing led us to sharpen listening to communities essentially by making our fundis community organizers and creating area coordinators.
 This led to key policies.
-One was to drill communities that these were their dams.
-Second was that those interested in what we were doing would get it from the various communities, not from staff or Board.
-Third was to increase the number of Board Members from the Kitui community.
-The fourth is that Board Members cannot be politicians or civil servants.
+One was to drill to communities that these were their dams.
+Second, is the policy that those interested in what we were doing would get it from the various communities, not from staff or Board.
+The third one was to increase the number of Board Members from the Kitui community.
+They have served diligently.
 The organized communities and Kitui Board members have protected SASOL when confronted by irreverent politics and bureaucracies.
 Treasure this insurance for we would not be here today without it.
 In the future, recruit Financial, ICT and Green Energy specialists into the Board for SASOL is now complex.
 Complexity grows daily.
 Attend to it diligently.
 Become intrapreneurs above being entrepreneurs.